Greece in the Eurovision Song Contest 2005: Congratulations: 50 Years of the Eurovision Song Contest

 Among the distinctions awarded to "My Number One" was that it was chosen among thirteen other Eurovision songs to compete in Congratulations: 50 Years of the Eurovision Song Contest, a 50th anniversary special in 2005, just a few months after Paparizou's victory.
-It was the only Greek entry and one of three winners from the '00s to compete (alongside the Olsen Brothers' "Fly on the Wings of Love" and Sertab Erener's "Everyway That I Can").
-The song closed the first round of the contest in slot 14, following 1976 winners Brotherhood of Man with "Save Your Kisses for Me".
+It was the only Greek entry and one of three winners from the '00s to compete (alongside "Fly on the Wings of Love" by the Olsen Brothers and "Everyway That I Can" by Sertab Erener).
+The song closed the first round of the contest in slot 14, following 1976 winner "Save Your Kisses for Me" by Brotherhood of Man.
 Paparizou appeared on stage during the performance, lip-syncing along with a section of the song.
 At the end of the first round, "My Number One" was announced as one of the five songs proceeding to the second and final round.
 It was later revealed that it placed fourth in the first round, with 167 points (in both rounds, Greece were allowed to award themselves the maximum twelve points, a privilege usually not given at Eurovision).

 "My Number One" finished fourth in the final round, scoring 245 points.
 This was 15 points more than her winning score at Eurovision; however, all countries could give each song in the final no fewer than six points, meaning that unlike in Eurovision, "My Number One" earned points from all the voting countries.